mb-BCA/NetDynFlow/NamingConventions.md

 - If network/node/link communicability are the temporal evolution of the network/node/link, then how to call the sum over time (integral) of those quantities?

+##### Internal naming for the canonical models, to decide upon

+These names are relevant because they are the "short names" we should use to "tag" the functions that are specific for each model.
+And, for simplicity and coherence, these should be the same names we will use in v3 for the class attribute that specifies the canonical model.

+- Discrete cascade
+- Random walks
+- (Random walks with teleportation)
+- Continuous cascade
+- Leaky cascade
+- Continuous diffusion (simple diffusion)

 ## Internal variable naming conventions